-Goldman Sachs Group Inc. (GS), the fifth- largest U.S. bank by assets, will begin disclosing the daily net asset value for its U.S. commercial paper money-market funds as regulators are debating an overhaul that would make the vehicles safer for investors.
+Goldman Sachs Group Inc. (GS:US), the fifth- largest U.S. bank by assets, will begin disclosing the daily net asset value for its U.S. commercial paper money-market funds as regulators are debating an overhaul that would make the vehicles safer for investors.

 Goldman Sachs Asset Management expects to expand the daily disclosure next week to money funds that invest in municipal and government debt, the New York-based company said today in a statement.
 The values of the funds as of 3 p.m. will be disclosed the following day, Goldman Sachs said in an investor update on its website.